aaivu/EmoTa/README.md

 ## Purpose:
 EmoTa aims to facilitate research in **Speech Emotion Recognition (SER)** for the Tamil language, offering a balanced and diverse representation of emotional expressions from native Tamil speakers.
 It is released as open-access to support further exploration of Tamil language processing.

 ---

-Markdown in most README files doesn't directly support CSS or HTML flexbox styling out of the box because platforms like GitHub strip out unsupported styles for security and rendering consistency.
-However, if you're looking for a way to create a similar effect using plain Markdown, here's a practical approach:

----